rieske/dbtest/README.md

 This library exposes a JUnit5 test extension for the database vendors listed below.
 [Testcontainers](https://www.testcontainers.org/) library is used under the hood to manage the Docker containers.

-The extension can operate in one of three [Modes](base/src/main/java/io/github/rieske/dbtest/extension/DatabaseTestExtension.java):
+The extension can operate in one of three [modes](base/src/main/java/io/github/rieske/dbtest/extension/DatabaseTestExtension.java):
 - `DATABASE_PER_TEST_METHOD` - Each test method gets a clean migrated database.
 No state leaks between tests.
   This mode is the slowest of all, but it provides the strictest state guarantees.
 This is what this library optimizes for.
+Scroll below to see the performance comparisons.
 - `DATABASE_PER_TEST_CLASS` - Test methods within a test class will share a database.
 - `DATABASE_PER_EXECUTION` - Single database will be shared by all extensions registered with this mode.
   This mode is the fastest of all, however, it provides no state guarantees.
 Tests must not make any